Using data governance to help marketing departments drive conversions is a recent development.

 Delighted customers not only convert, but return for the same experience by buying from you again and again.

 The most important benefit of data governance is enrichment.
-Rich content is the leverage to deploy products across retail, marketplace, and website channels.
+Rich content is the leverage to deploy products across the full range of your multi-storefront operation: retail, marketplace, and website channels.
 Strong governance allows use of the same content to perform time and again across channels, further increasing sales.

 For example, sales channels vary by product content requirements.
 Data governance speeds and simplifies this process, whereas operations not governing data are far more likely to have data spread across their organization that, due to that spread, is also more likely to vary from any kind of unenforced standard formatting rules.